panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 commentsThreadId: string-interpolation-in-javascript
 ---

-The string interpolation is the evaluation of a string literal containing placeholders that are replaced with corresponding values.
+The evaluation of a string literal which placeholders are replaced with values is named string interpolation.

-In JavaScript, the template literals (strings wrapped in backticks `` ` ``) and `${expression}` as placeholder implement the string interpolation:
+In JavaScript, the template literals (strings wrapped in backticks `` ` ``) and `${expression}` as placeholder perform the string interpolation:

 ```javascript
 const number = 42;